 Thus, the focus was on the training for performing interventions in people and vehicle kidnapping cases, especially against dangerous offenders and organized criminal groups.
 The department, in the same year, changed its name to “Jednotka rychlého zásahu Federální policejní služby – JRZ FPS,” meaning unit for immediate interventions of Federal Police Forces.
 This led to the alteration of the unit’s symbol, so in November 1989, the red beret was replaced by a dark green one.

 Change in the state’s political orientation enabled unit JRZ, in February 1990, to regain the responsibility that motivated its formation.
 In that same year, they participated in an action of freeing hostages.
 Opening the Republic to the world simultaneously brought changes in the mentality of an approach in the training of unit members so that officers of the unit began to get introduced to the activities of their foreign colleagues.

 They started to travel more abroad, and significant financial resources were invested in purchasing modern western equipment.
 In 1990 the name of the unit was also changed to Útvar rychlého nasazení- URNA (Unit for immediate interventions) of the Czech Police Force, which is still in use.

 The main missions are given to this specific police unit consist of performing charging actions that require specially trained men, equipped with sophisticated gear and arms, especially in high-risk situations that could involve civilians:

 - interventions against terrorist groups, kidnappers, air pirates.

-- security and protection of the high government- politics officials, both domestic and foreign,that come to visit the Czech republic.
+- Security and protection of the high government-political officials, both domestic and foreign, visit the Czech republic.